Posse from Hell: Plot

-In 1880 four escapees from death row, Crip, Leo, Chunk, and Hash ride into the town of Paradise and enter the Rosebud Saloon.
+In 1880, four escapees from death row – Crip, Leo, Chunk, and Hash – ride into the town of Paradise and enter the Rosebud Saloon.
 Crip shoots the town marshal Isaac Webb and holds ten men hostage in the saloon, killing some to ensure the four are unmolested.
 The gang leaves town with $11,200 from the Bank of Paradise and hostage Helen Caldwell.

 Banner Cole rides into town, having received a request from Webb to join him as his deputy.
 Webb's last act before dying is to deputize Cole, telling him to do the right thing.
 Cole agrees, and heads out to hunt the outlaws alone, but town elder Benson convinces Cole to follow Webb's wishes and organize a posse.

-Cole's posse eventually consists of Captain Jeremiah Brown, a has-been ex-cavalry officer with delusions of grandeur; Jock Wiley, an overeager young trick-shooter; Uncle Billy, a drunk who insists on going after his niece Helen; Burt Hogan, who seems emotionally conflicted between jealousy of his dead brother, murdered by the four, and avenging him; Johnny Caddo, an American Indian who is apparently only allowed to live in Paradise because of his skills as a blacksmith; and Seymour Kern (John Saxon), a tenderfoot banker, just arrived on a special assignment from the New York parent office of the bank, and who is browbeaten into joining the posse by the bank manager.
+Cole's posse eventually consists of Captain Jeremiah Brown, a has-been ex-cavalry officer with delusions of grandeur; Jock Wiley, an overeager young trick-shooter; Uncle Billy Caldwell, a drunk who insists on helping rescue his niece Helen; Burt Hogan, who seems emotionally torn between lingering jealousy of his dead brother (one of those murdered by the four convicts) and avenging him; Johnny Caddo, an American Indian who is apparently only allowed to live in Paradise because of his skills as a blacksmith; and Seymour Kern, a tenderfoot banker, just arrived on a special assignment from the New York parent office of the bank, and who is browbeaten into joining the posse by the Paradise branch manager.

 The posse soon find Helen, who has been left behind.
 Cole tells Uncle Billy to return with her to town, but Capt.
 Brown's clumsy attempt to console her (the script tiptoes delicately around the fact that the outlaws have raped her) only upsets her more and she tries to kill herself.
 Cole prevents that and Billy heads back, with Helen on a travois behind his horse.